IOWA

 How do I apply for FIP in Iowa?

-Applications for Family Investment Program (FIP) can be done online through HHS Benefits Portal or in person at any HHS office in the county where you live.
+Applications for Family Investment Program (FIP) can be made online through HHS Benefits Portal or in person at any HHS office in the county where you live.

 HHS Contact Center